TGAC/COPO-documentation/about/sample-managers-guidelines.rst

 Sample Managers
 ====================

-This section gives an overview of the COPO features that are delegated to Biodiversity Genomics Europe (BGE) checker or sample managers [#f1]_ who are responsible for accepting or rejecting samples produced by sample submitters [#f2]_.
+This section gives an overview of the COPO features that are delegated to sample managers [#f1]_ who are responsible for accepting or rejecting samples produced by sample submitters [#f2]_.

 .. note::

-   * Make a request to the :email:`COPO team <ei.copo@earlham.ac.uk>` indicating the type of profile manifest group that you would like to be assigned to as a sample manager :abbr:`BGE (Biodiversity Genomics Europe)`.
+   * Make a request to the :email:`COPO team <ei.copo@earlham.ac.uk>` indicating the type of profile manifest group that you would like to be assigned to as a sample manager and the associated profile type.

      The permission will be granted after the request has been approved.